jhanstra/snipster/README.md

 ## api
 - `snipster init`
-  - get set up with snipster by telling it where your snippets are and which text editors you use.
+  - get set up with snipster by telling it where your snippets are and which text editors you use. snipster will transfer over your editors' pre-existing snippets.

-- `snipster publish [editor]`
+- `snipster publish`
-  - publish all of the snippets in your directory to your text editors (currently vscode and atom are supported). after running this, you should be able to use all of your snippets across either editor. by default, snipster will publish to all of the editors you provide during `snipster init`. if you wish to publish only to specific editors, pass them as options, e.g. `snipster publish atom` or `snipster publish code`
+  - publish all of the snippets in your directory to your text editors (currently vscode and atom are supported). after running this, you should be able to use all of your snippets across either editor. by default, snipster will publish to all of the editors you provide during `snipster init`.

-- `snipster list [scope]`
+  - **options:** [editor(s)] - publish only to certain editors by passing them as arguments, e.g. `snipster publish atom` or `snipster publish code`.

-  - list all of the snippets in your directory, or filter by language scope, e.g. `snipster list js` or `snipster list md`
+- `snipster list`

-- `snipster add`
+  - list all of the snippets in your directory.
-  - coming soon
+  - **options:** [language] - filter by language scope, e.g. `snipster list js` or `snipster list md`.

 - `snipster help`
   - alias for `snipster --help`. provides details on how to use snipster.